 Here, only some directories are explained.
-If you want to administer ConSol CM as a WebLogic application, please also refer to general Weblogic tutorials.
+If you want to administer ConSol CM as a WebLogic application, please refer to the ConSol CM Operations Manual and to general Weblogic tutorials.

-Figure 516: ConSol CM - File structure in an Oracle WebLogic application server
+Figure 420: ConSol CM - File structure in an Oracle WebLogic application server